 Through it all, Five Points is here to stay.
 Advocates say the neighborhood’s commitment to arts, community and entertainment makes it a notable place in Columbia, regardless of media scrutiny.

 “If (the city) could buy what we have in Five Points – that sort of feeling, that cultural hub – and bottle it up and bring it over to BullStreet District, they’d buy it,” Cook said.
-“If that could transfer that, they would.
+“If they could transfer that, they would.
 But you can’t because it’s organic, and I think Five Points will continue to be this cultural hub of Columbia in a lot of ways.”

 The Columbia Police Department has an office building located on Devine St. next door to Jake’s of Columbia, a popular bar in the Five Points District.